CyphrRiot/glyphriot/README.md

     - Optional key reshuffles the word list in a predictable way (wallet‑style).
 Use the same key to get the same codes.
 No key → standard order.

 - Encode (words → glyphs), in plain English:

-    1. Look up the word’s place in the (possibly reshuffled) 2048‑word list.
+*   1. Look up the word’s place in the (possibly reshuffled) 2048‑word list.
-    2. Turn that position into four base‑7 digits.
+*   2. Turn that position into four base‑7 digits.
-    3. Replace digits 0..6 with these symbols: △ □ ○ × • ◇ ☆.
+*   3. Replace digits 0..6 with these symbols: △ □ ○ × • ◇ ▽ (☆ also accepted).

 - Decode (glyphs → word), in plain English:
     1. Turn the four symbols back into digits 0..6.